LibreOffice/core/i18nutil/README.md

-i18nutil is internationalization related utilities
+# Internationalization Related Utilities (i18nutil)

-It comprises of honest c++ code which you just link to directly, while i18npool tends to consist of code you interact with via uno.
+It comprises of honest c++ code which you just link to directly, while `i18npool` tends to consist of code you interact with via UNO.